viettq1997/pharmacy-system/README.md

 - Function: Access and update the list of location track.
 - API Endpoints:
-    - GET `/locationRacks`: Retrieve all available location tracks (Admins, Pharmacists).
+    - GET `/locationRacks`: Retrieve all available location tracks (Admins, User).
     - POST `/locationRacks`: Add a new location track (Admin only).
     - PUT `/locationRacks/{id}`: Update location track details (Admin only).
     - DELETE `/locationRacks/{id}`: Remove a location track (Admin only).